mehamasum/mehamasum.github.io/blog/source/_posts/how-to-change-docker-data-directory-in-ubuntu.md

 echo "images:  $(docker images -q | wc -l)" echo "volumes: $(docker volume ls -q | wc -l)"
 ```
 The image count, the volume count and the total size should all match what you had before.
 A size difference of a few MB is fine- Docker writes some metadata on startup. **Zero images and zero volumes means the copy landed in the wrong place**, not that your data is gone.
-Go to troubleshooting.

 Finally, start something real- a compose project you use every day- and confirm the containers come up and your data is still in them.
 A matching volume count only tells you the volumes exist, not that their contents are intact.